 Advantages and Disadvantages of BYOD

-Sixty-two percent of companies will have a BYOD (bring your own device) policy in place by the end of this year, according to TechRepublic's BYOD Business Strategy Survey.
+Advantages and Disadvantages of BYOD - Sixty-two percent of companies will have a BYOD (bring your own device) policy in place by the end of this year, according to a BYOD Business Strategy Survey.
 That's a huge increase from the 44 percent that allowed it at the end of 2012.
 If you're thinking about adopting a BYOD policy at your company, you probably already know there are some divided opinions on the matter, especially when it comes to cost, trust and security.
 Let's take a look at the pros and cons of BYOD in the workplace:

 The Advantages: Cost, Flexibility & Better Tech